ZeroCM/zcm/docs/tutorial.md

     cc -o publish -I. publish.c msg_t.c -lzcm ./publish

-If you have the java ZCM tools installed, you should be able to run zcm-spy and see the published messages now!
+If you have the java ZCM tools installed, you should be able to run `zcm-spy` and see the published messages now!

     zcm-spy --zcm-url ipc

+Notice how you are unable to decode the messages inside of `zcm-spy`.
+More to come on that later in this tutorial.

 ### Hello World Subscribe